Overview

 During the CT scan

 For the scan, you will be asked to lie on a flat bed.
 The scan is done by radiographers.
-They will move you into the position that you will need to be in for all your radiotherapy treatments.
+They'll move you into the position that you'll need to be in for all of your radiotherapy treatments.

 The bed will move slowly through the CT scanner.
 A CT scanner is shaped like a large ring, and you will go through the hole in the middle.

 You will not feel anything and nothing will touch you.
-Your radiographer might give you instructions for breathing during the scan, to help us get the best images possible.
+Your radiographer might give you instructions to hold your breath during the scan, to help us get the best images possible.

 You can tell the radiographers if you feel uncomfortable at any time, or if you have any concerns.